blanfried/Oso-Tech/content/english/faq.md

   >   > * Beyond three days you might not receive any refund.
 We encourage you to contact us anyway and hopefully we can work something out.
   >   >   > * Any negotiated refund will be based on the amount of days since your original purchase and the labor already spent.
   >   >   > * In most cases, however, you will not receive any refund beyond the three day mark.

+---

+#### 7. Templates
+* The credit for our Templates properly goes to:
+  > * GetHugoThemes.com
+  > * Themefisher.com
+* We have opted to host these sites as previews ourselves for cohesion purposes on Osows.com.
+Our Web Developers are skilled in the conversion of these templates into new customized forms for our clients.
+We have all rights necessary to conduct said conversion for our clients and use these templates as we see fit.

+---